 - 90% of patients consider pre-care price estimates to be moderately to extremely important (Source: Advisory Board’s 2018 Consumer Financial Survey)

 - 88% of patients want to know their payment responsibility up front (Source: Ins tamed, Trends in Healthcare Payments Ninth Annual Report)

 It’s imperative that healthcare representatives are prepared to have these discussions in an informative and empathic manner.
-The following are three quick tips to make your patient’s financial journey a success:
+The following are three quick tips to consistently make your patient financial journey a success:

 Patients have a “consumer mindset” and they do shop for healthcare.
-Let’s make the patient’s journey as easy as possible by following the CMS requirement that took effect on January 1, 2021.
-Price Transparency makes prices for items and services available to patients so they can be more informed regarding financial liability.
-Put your healthcare system at the top of their list by making Price Transparency part of your brand.
-Ensure your published price menu or estimation tool is easy to find, easy to use, and accurate.
-Keep in mind your Patient Access and Pre-Access associates should also know where to find this tool, how to use it, and how to troubleshoot errors if a patient encounters challenges while using it.
+Let’s make the patient financial journey as easy as possible by following the CMS requirement that took effect on January 1, 2021.
+Price transparency allows patients to be more informed regarding financial liability by making prices for items and services readily available.
+Put your healthcare system at the top of their list by making price transparency part of your brand.
+Ensure your published price menu or estimation tool is easy to find, easy to use and accurate.
+Keep in mind your Patient Access and Pre-Access associates should also know where to find this tool, how to use it and how to troubleshoot errors if a patient encounters challenges while using it.

 Tap into the power of over 7,100 certified healthcare revenue cycle experts today by emailing [email protected].

 These materials are for general informational purposes only.
 These materials do not, and are not intended to, constitute legal or compliance advice, and you should not act or refrain from acting based on any information provided in these materials.
 Please consult with your own legal counsel or compliance professional regards specific legal or compliance questions you have.